Class Action Can Proceed Against Bumble Bee, StarKist & Chicken Of The Sea On Behalf Of Families & Individuals Cheated By Industry Wide Price Fixing

 The Court’s Order: (1) sustained claims by certain purchasers of packaged seafood against foreign parents of the three defendant brands; (2) granted leave to replead the consumers’ attempt to use California law for all consumers in the U.S.; (3) allowed claims by consumers under the laws of twenty-eight states (of the twenty-nine brought by consumers) under either antitrust or consumer protection laws, or both; and (4) set a time of thirty days for Plaintiffs to file a new amended complaint.
 The Order is a significant win for Plaintiffs.
 Among other things, it stands as perhaps the most complete District Court decision on the application of multiple states’ law to price fixing and other antitrust violations in federal courts, a kind of case that has become increasingly important to protecting consumers from cartel activity.

-Betsy C. Manifold along with Thomas Burt were the two Wolf Haldenstein partner’s who provided the successful oral argument before Judge Sammartino.
+Betsy C. Manifold and Thomas Burt were the two Wolf Haldenstein partners who provided the successful oral argument before Judge Sammartino.
 Ms. Manifold said “The Court’s decision will now allow those families and individuals who for years have been cheated by Bumble Bee, StarKist and Chicken of the Sea to finally proceed against the price fixers.
 Wolf Haldenstein is thankful for the Court’s ruling to allow the injured parties to see their day in court.”

 Thomas Burt, added “For years consumer’s have been unwittingly cheated just by the simple act of purchasing a can of tuna fish at their local food store.
 The Court’s opinion has now provided a pathway forward for consumers on a state by state basis by providing guidance to any judge considering state claims in this area.”